bowman2001/perplexdoc/content/doc/security/content-security.md

 ## Alternatives

 Hugo offers two ways to extend Markdown more securely.
-By injecting [HTML attributes]({{< relref "attribute">}}) or with [shortcodes]({{< relref "shortcode" >}}), which are provided by the theme or the project maintainers.
+By injecting [HTML attributes]({{< relref "attribute">}}) or configurable HTML snippets with [shortcodes](/doc/shortcode).
+They are often provided by theme developers or project maintainers.

 {{< mnote up=11 >}}
-Hugo can also render _inline shortcodes_, which every content editor could program as she or he pleases.
+Hugo can also render _inline shortcodes_, so every content editor could introduce them directly in the Markdown.
 Because they allow basically the same kind of attacks as raw HTML, they are [prohibited by default]({{< relref "securityyaml#5" >}}).
 {{< /mnote >}}

 It’s still possible to inject malicious code via HTML attributes.
 Hugo discards all event attributes.
 Other more complicated attempts remain possible, but they are easier to spot than raw HTML attacks.
-Correct attributes are constrained to simple syntax – deviations are immediately suspicious.
+Correct attributes are constrained to simple syntax – deviations are suspicious.

 Perplex offers many attributes to achieve different styles and encourages to use them.
-One way to contain their remaining vulnerability could be to allow only trusted editors to apply them in the last step of content creation.
+One way to contain the remaining vulnerability by attribute attacks could be to allow only trusted editors to apply them in the last step of the content creation process.

 ## Maximum security

 When you need the tightest security Hugo can offer for your content, you need to let go of attributes and disable them completely.
+You could still provide carefully crafted shortcodes, to achieve the same results.

 Blocks,
 Headings (title)